Welcome to ‘Audrey Hepburn and I Consider Our Assets’ online souvenir program.

-On Brighton Beach Liz confesses to Rod that she usually ends her relationships.
+On Brighton Beach, Liz confesses to Rod that she usually ends all her relationships.
 Emad’s leaving, left her feeling ugly, depressed and defensive.
 Rod drops a bombshell, suggesting she watch The Three Faces of Eve, a film about a girl with multiple personalities.
 Alone and frightened, Liz sings Emotions

 Caroline visits the shoe shop where Liz works, she wants to be friends, after all they are family.
 When Liz’s mother arrives unannounced, they try to encourage Liz use her womanly charms and marry Len before she grows old and becomes invisible to the opposite sex.
 Make The Most Of What You’ve Got

 Liz is horrified by the thought of compromising just to fit in.
 Mum hurries off on a date with a young man she met on the internet.
 Liz is uneasy about the thought of her mother dating, but Audrey is proud of her for getting online.
 Caroline surprises everyone with her news of falling pregnant to Liz’s father, and Emad drops a bombshell when he arrives to take Liz’s mum to Astor Cinema, for their internet date.
 Liz is left alone with only her imaginary friend Audrey Hepburn, they sing Traveller in Time.